Fall Protection Strategies For Merchant & Evans Standing Seam Roofs

 Fall Protection For Classic Rib 305 Panels

-The Ridge Pro Steep Assist is an excellent alternative anchor option for 6:12 to 12:12 pitch roofs.
+- Ridge Pro Steep Assist Anchor: An excellent alternative anchor option for pitches from 6:12 to 12:12.

-Traditional Rib 306 Batten-Cover Panel (Not SSRA Compatible)
+Merchant & Evans Traditional Rib 306 Batten-Cover Panel (Ridge Pro Only)

 Fall Protection For Traditional Rib 306 Panels